-The Annual General Meeting of Shareholders will be held at the registered office of the Company in Luxembourg or at such other place at the time and date specified in the notice of meeting within six (6) months of the end of each financial year.
-The shareholders of any class or Sub-Fund may hold, at any time, general meetings to decide on any matters which relate exclusively to such class or Sub-Fund.
-Notice to shareholders will be given in accordance with Luxembourg law.
+The annual general meeting of Shareholders will be held at the registered office of the Company in Luxembourg or at such other place at the time and date specified in the notice of meeting within six (6) months of the end of each financial year.
+The Shareholders of any class or Sub-Fund may hold, at any time, general meetings to decide on any matters which relate exclusively to such class or Sub-Fund.
+Notice to Shareholders will be given in accordance with Luxembourg law.
 The notice will specify the place and time of the meeting, the conditions of admission, the agenda, the quorum and the voting requirements.
 The accounting year of the Company will end on the last day of December.
 The consolidated financial accounts of the Company will be expressed in Euro.
 Financial accounts of each Sub-Fund will be expressed in the denominated currency of the relevant Sub-Fund.

-The Company draws the investors' attention to the fact that any investor will only be able to fully exercise his/her/its investor rights directly against the Company, notably the right to participate in general shareholders' meetings, if the investor is registered himself/herself/itself and in his/her/its own name in the Shareholders' register of the Company.
-In cases where an investor invests in the Company through an intermediary investing into the Company in his/her/its own name but on behalf of the investor, it may not always be possible for the investor to exercise certain Shareholder rights directly against the Company.
-Investors are advised to take advice on their rights.
+The Company draws the investors' attention to the fact that any investor will only be able to fully exercise his/her/its investor rights directly against the Company, notably the right to participate in general Shareholders' meetings, if the investor is registered himself/herself/itself and in his/her/its own name in the Shareholders' register of the Company.
+In cases where an investor invests in the Company through an intermediary investing into the Company in his/her/its own name but on behalf of the investor, it may not always be possible for the investor (i) to exercise certain Shareholder rights, such as the right to participate in general meetings of Shareholders, directly against the Company or (ii) to be indemnified in case of Net Asset Value calculation errors and/or non-compliance with investment rules and/or other errors at the level of the Company.
+Investors are advised to take advice on their rights which may be negatively impacted.

-The annual report containing the audited financial accounts of the Company and of each of the Sub-Funds in respect of the preceding financial period will be sent to shareholders at their address appearing on the register, at least 15 days before the Annual General Meeting.
-An unaudited half yearly report will be kept at shareholders' disposal upon request within two (2) months of the end of the relevant half year.
-Annual reports will also be kept at shareholders' disposal upon request within four (4) months of the end of the relevant year.
+The annual report containing the audited financial accounts of the Company and of each of the Sub-Funds in respect of the preceding financial period will be sent to Shareholders at their address appearing on the register, at least fifteen (15) days before the annual general meeting.
+An unaudited half yearly report will be kept at Shareholders' disposal upon request within two (2) months of the end of the relevant half year.
+Annual reports will also be kept at Shareholders' disposal upon request within four (4) months of the end of the relevant year.

-Any other information intended for the shareholders will be provided to them by notice.
+Any other information intended for the Shareholders will be provided to them by notice.